Michael V. Drake: Awards and honors

-Controversies
+Professional decisions

 Chemerinsky firing and rehiring

 Drake's first major firing scandal was to fire the Dean of the UCI law school, Erwin Chemerinsky.
 After Chemerinsky signed a contract on September 4, 2007, Drake rescinded the offer because he felt the law professor's commentaries were "polarizing"; Drake claimed the decision was his own and not the subject of any outside influence.

 The action was criticized by both liberal and conservative scholars who felt it hindered the academic mission of the law school and violated principles of academic freedom.
 Few believed Drake's claims that it was not the result of outside influence.
 The issue was the subject of an editorial in The New York Times on September 14, 2007.
 Details emerged revealing that UCI had received criticism on the hire from the California Supreme Court's then-Chief Justice Ronald M. George, who criticized Chemerinsky's grasp of death penalty appeals, as well as a group of prominent local Republicans who wanted to stop the appointment, including Los Angeles County Supervisor Michael D. Antonovich.
 Drake traveled over a weekend to meet with Chemerinsky in Durham, North Carolina, where Chemerinsky was a professor at the Duke University School of Law at the time, and the two reached an agreement.
 On September 17, Chemerinsky issued a joint press release with Drake indicating that Chemerinsky would head the UCI law school.
 On September 20, 2007, Chemerinsky's hire was formally approved by the Regents of the University of California.
 In 2014, Chemerinsky said that he and Drake had since reconciled.